-Susan Brownell Anthony was the American Anti Slavery Society leader and later turned her life’s devotion to women’s suffrage.
+Susan Brownell Anthony was the American Anti Slavery Society leader and later devoted her life to women’s suffrage.

-On March 13, 1906, Anthony passed away from pneumonia and heart failure.
+On March 13, 1906, Anthony died of pneumonia and heart failure.
 She was buried at the Mount Hope Cemetery in Rochester, New York.